AdobeDocs/workfront.sv-SE/help/quicksilver/manage-work/projects/create-and-manage-templates/edit-templates.md

 1. In the **Task Default Approval Process** box, select the Approval Process you want to associate with all new tasks when you add them to a project created from this template.
 You must create an Approval Process for tasks before you can associate it with tasks.
 Only active approval processes display in the list.
 For more information about creating Approval Processes, see [Creating Approval Processes](../../../administration-and-setup/customize-workfront/configure-approval-milestone-processes/create-approval-processes.md).
 1. In the **Task Default Custom Forms** box, select the custom form or forms that you want to associate with all new tasks when you add them to a project created from this template.
 You must build the custom forms before they are available to select in this field.
 Only active custom forms display in the list.
 You can associate up to ten custom forms with a task.
-1. (Optional) **Select Use Work Effort to automatically calculate task Planned Hours** if you want to enable managing task effort by using&nbsp;Work Effort instead of Planned Hours in the project created from the template.
+1. (Optional) **Select Use Work Effort to automatically calculate task Planned Hours** if you want to enable managing task effort by using Work Effort instead of Planned Hours in the project created from the template.
 1. (Conditional and optional) If you selected Use Work Effort to automatically calculate task Planned Hours, click the drop-down menu to update the percentage for each level of Work Effort.
 The following percentage values are the defaults:

    | Work Effort level |Percentage value|